 Scrape data from the web, import it from standard formats, or pull it in via ODBC and SQL.
-Match-merge, append, reshape, transpose, sort, filter.
+Match-merge, link, append, reshape, transpose, sort, filter.
 Stata handles Unicode, frames (multiple datasets in memory), BLOBs, regular expressions, and more, whether working with hundreds of thousands or even billions of data points.
-Read more.

-Use Markdown to create HTML files with embedded Stata code, output, and graphs.
+Use Markdown to create Word documents and HTML files with embedded Stata code, output, and graphs.
 Automate Word, PDF, or Excel reports with both high-level export capabilities and low-level fine-grained programmatic access to automate production of the documents your team needs.
 Customize tables to clearly communicate results, and export your tables to Word, PDF, HTML, LaTeX, Excel, or Markdown.
 Read more about Markdown, about Word Documents, about PDF documents, or about Excel.

 Create graphs and customize them programmatically or interactively with the Graph Editor.
 Edits can even be recorded and "replayed" on other graphs for reproducibility.
-Export to industry standard formats suitable for web (SVG, PNG) or print (PDF, EPS, PS).
-Read more.
+Export to industry standard formats suitable for web (SVG, PNG) or print (PDF, TIFF, EPS, PS).

 Automate your entire workflow with both scripts and full-blown programming features like classes, structures, and pointers.
-A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language. ...
+A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language.
 Of course, it has all the advanced matrix operations you need.
 It also has access to the power of LAPACK.
 What's more, it has built-in solvers and optimizers to make implementing your own estimator easier.
 And you can leverage all of Stata's estimation features and other features from within Mata.

-Connect to external code via Java and C++ plugins.
+Connect to external code via Python, Java, and C++ plugins.
 Write Python or Java code directly within your Stata code.
 Control Stata via OLE Automation or call it in batch mode.
 Write custom SQL statements to extract from or populate databases.
 Read more about PyStata—Python integration, Jupyter Notebook, Java integration, Java plugins, C/C++ plugins, and OLE Automation.

 Statistics and modeling